 Hempstead and Philips suggest that economic problems may have contributed to the rising suicide rate among Baby Boomers, and that "adverse effects of economic difficulties on psychological well-being may have been greater for those who did not anticipate them; this may well have been the case for those who were educated and wealthier . . . ."

 One thing is certain: Our federal government has constructed a student-loan scheme so heartless that it almost seems to have been designed to plunge millions of Americans into long-term clinical depression.
-So isn't it reasonable to conclude that there is some connection between crushing student loans and rising suicide rates among middle-aged people?
+So isn't it reasonable to conclude there is a connection between crushing student loans and rising suicide rates among middle-aged people?

 Let's examine some of the evidence pointing to growing stress among student-loan debtors: